tjingsheng/tp/docs/DeveloperGuide.md

 * 1a.
 The command format is invalid.
   * 1a1.
 SEPlendid shows an error message.
   Use case resumes at step 1.

 * 1b.
-The mappingis already added.
+The mapping is already added.
   * 1b1.
 SEPlendid shows an error message.
   Use case resumes at step 1.

+* 1c.
+A local course or partner course specified by user for the mapping does not exist.
+  * 1c1.
+SEPlendid informs the user through an error message that the course does not exist.
+  Use case ends resumes at step 1.

 **Use case: Delete mappings**

 **MSS:**
 1. User requests to delete a mapping.
 2. SEPlendid deletes and shows the mappings deleted.
    Use case ends.

 **Extension:**